 - Edwards, Paul N. How to Give an Academic Talk.

 - Hanover College, History Department.
 On Marginalia: Note Taking for College Students and Others Who Want to Make the Most of Their Reading Time.

 - Indiana U., Plagiarism: What It is and How to Recognize and Avoid It (Indiana U.)

 - Lynch, Jack.
 Guide to Grammar and Style by Jack Lynch

 - Macalester College, Write Well.
 Short videos explain writing challenges common across scholarly disciplines.

 - McDaniel, W. Caleb.
-How to Discuss a Book for History
+How to Read for History and How to Discuss a Book for History

 - Measuring Worth.
 Find out how historical prices compare to today’s money.